orey/csv2rdfjs/README.md

 The first argument is the JSON configuration file is the filename.
 It can be a full path to a file.

 The first line of the CSV is considered as having the names of the columns.
+Currently, the CSV file is supposed to use ";" as a separator.

 ### Concept